These brain food recipes feature ingredients that supply your brain with essential nutrients most diets lack. Now you can make any meal brain-healthy.

 These recipes avoid sugar and use healthier sweeteners like honey, stevia, and maple syrup in moderation.

-When you start with delicious basic ingredients like fresh berries, dark chocolate, and coconut milk, you don’t need a lot of added sweetener to make desserts that are enjoyable and satisfying.
+When you start with delicious basic ingredients like fresh berries, dark chocolate, and coconut milk, you don’t need much added sweetener to make desserts that are enjoyable and satisfying.

 blueberries, almond flour, walnuts, coconut butter